-''' (83) Ge. a.
-Er soll die Tür aufmachen, nicht zumachen

-He shall the door up-make, not to-make

-(He shall open the door, not close it; aufmachen 'open', zumachen 'close')

-b.
-Auf soll er die Tür machen, nicht zumachen

-c.
-Auf soll er die Tür machen, nicht zu

-Up shall he the door make, not to(-make)

-((83c) based on Wurmbrand 1998:272, (8b))

-(84) Yi. a.
-Er zol aravngeyn, nit arovsgeyn

-He shall in-go, not out-go

-(He shall go in, not go out; arayngeyn 'go in', aroysgeyn 'go out')

-b.
-Aravn zol er geyn, nit arovsgeyn

-c.
-Aravn zol er geyn, nit arovsgeyn

-shall he go, not out (go) '''
+(87) Ge. a.
+Er soll die Tür auf machen, nicht zu machen He shall the door up-make, not to-make (He shall open the door, not close it; aufmachen 'open', zumachen 'close') b. c.
+Auf soll er die Tür machen, nicht zu machen Auf soll er die Tür machen, nicht zu Up shall he the door make, not to(-make) ((87c) based on Wurmbrand 1998:272, (8b)) (88) Yi. a.
+Er zol arayn geyn, nit aroys geyn He shall in-go, not out-go (He shall go in, not go out; arayngeyn 'go in', aroysgeyn 'go out') b. c.
+Arayn zol er geyn, nit aroys geyn Arayn zol er geyn, nit aroys In shall he go, not out (go)

-I would like to suggest that the fact that even semantically transparent non-separable particles cannot be topicalised may be accounted for by appealing to the ban on traces inside X°-constituents (Baker 1988:73).
-Topicalisation of either kind of particle leaves a trace, but Vikner: SOV/SVO & Particles in Danish, German & Yiddish, p.
-22 only in the case of non-separable particles is this trace situated inside a V°.
+I would like to suggest that the fact that even semantically transparent non-separable particles cannot be topicalised may be accounted for by appealing to the ban on traces inside X° -constituents (Baker 1988:73), i.e. in some sense, syntax cannot reach inside X° , maybe because is also a unit on the morphological level (even in those cases where it was built by syntax).
+Topicalisation of either kind of particle leaves a trace, but only in the case of non-separable particles would this trace be situated inside X° .